TorbenRahbekKoch/mr-legacy/public/data/blogs/understanding-eventsourcing/entry.md

 This book is a must read for anyone involved in developing software.
 If you haven't read it, get started.
 And when you have finished reading it, read it again.

 And spread the word.
-There IS a better way to develop software!
+There IS now a better way to develop software!